coozoo/HomeworldRemasteredLauncher/README.md

 #### Ingame screen resolution

-Old games Homeworld and Homeworld2 has limited set of screen resolutions so script will determine your current screen width and height and set ingame resolution accordingly.
+Old games Homeworld and Homeworld2 has limited set of screen resolutions so script will determine your current screen width and height and it will set ingame resolution accordingly.

 To disable this behavior find `useautoresolution=1` and change it to `useautoresolution=0`.
 In this case don't forget to check default screen size values inside starthomeworld function.
 Check screenWidth and screenHeight variables for first and second if and change it apropriatly.